 The complex issue of sustainability and its various facets develops a little more every day.
 New challenges and the shifting interests of the individual stakeholder groups influence the sustainability strategy and its implementation in conjunction with economic, ecological and social responsibility of the company.
-To do justice to the constantly changing sustainability coordinators.
+To do justice to the constantly changing requirements as a company, the HÖRMANN Group has developed a systematic approach - from the identification of sustainability issues to the implementation and tracking of the desired effects.
+The steps in this systematic approach are integrated into the business processes of the HÖRMANN Group.